Friday, June 20, 2025

 Sunday, March 16, 2025

 Fascism depends on the idea of "us vs. them."
 It dehumanizes segments of the population, trying to reduce empathy and justify inhumane treatment of them.
 For Nazis, the segments were Jews, homosexuals and people with disabilities.
 For Trump's America, the segments are people of non-European origin and people with left-leaning politics.
 Jews were the scapegoat of Nazi's.
-Trump's scapegoats are immigrants and the former President (Biden)
+Trump's scapegoats are immigrants and the former President Biden.
+(Politics / History)

 NAZI TOWN, USA (Chapter 1) - Watch this.
 The footage and history will shock you.
 History repeats itself.
 There were Nazis in America (The German American Bund) and Germany in the 1930s.
 Less than 100 years later, fascism is here again led by Trump.
 Trump has hit the ground running.
 He is dismantling our democracy and putting his fascist government in its place.
 (10 min)